On the computational power of $C$-random strings: Introduction

-To explain the idea, we will first prove a simpler result: there is a universal decompressor $V$ such that $H$ can be solved by the \emph{ oracle function} $F_U$ that is on input $x$ outputs its Kolmogorov complexity $\C_U(x)$.
+To explain the idea, we will first prove a simpler result: there exists a universal decompressor $U$ such that $H$ can be solved by the \emph{ oracle function} $F_U$; that is, on input $x$ the function $F_U$ outputs its Kolmogorov complexity $\C_U(x)$.